What Is a Government Debt Relief Program?

 Understanding Federal Relief Programs for Different Types of Debt

 Can the government help with your debt?
 It’s possible.
-There are a few different ways the government can help make your debt more manageable.
+There are a few different ways the government could help make your debt more manageable.

-Federal relief programs can help with debts like unpaid taxes and student loans.
-These programs can provide a range of solutions to make your debt more affordable.
+Federal debt relief programs can help with debts like unpaid taxes and student loans.
+For eligible borrowers, they provide a range of solutions to make your debt more affordable.
 Solutions may include lowering your monthly payment or even forgiving certain debts.

 If you have credit card debt or other types of non-government debt, federal debt relief programs might still be part of the solution for you.
 Making the most of government relief for taxes or student loans could leave you with more resources to deal with other types of debt.